Jinhyeong-Lim/DYLE-pytorch-lightning/README.md

 - dataloaders: the python scripts to convert original dataset to the uniform format.
 - oracle: Scripts to generate extractive oracles
 - utils: Various utility functions, such as cleaning and rouge
-- Experiment.py: Main file for our model
 - config.py: Set model configuration
 - Modules: Contains implementation of our dynamic extraction module
-- test.py: Run test set
-- train.py: Train the model
+- main.py: Train the model

 ## Training and Evaluation